What is VoIP and How Does it Work?

 The evolution of communication in the digital age has introduced Voice over Internet Protocol (VoIP) as a significant development.
 VoIP technology is replacing traditional phone lines with internet-based communication systems.

 VoIP offers a cost-effective solution for businesses seeking to obtain a phone number on their website, as opposed to traditional phone lines.
+A business phone system leveraging VoIP provides advanced features and high-quality call services, contrasting with the hidden costs and limited features of traditional phone systems.
 It is necessary to have a complete understanding of the technology prior to making decisions.

 This guide will provide an explanation of VoIP and its inner workings.
 The objective is to provide information on how VoIP can offer cost savings and facilitate business growth.